 A risk for all categories of salary expenses is the recently ratified labour agreements.
-Board staff are working diligently to get clarification on issues and apply interpretations consistently across the province, and continually looking for unanticipated costs stemming from these agreements.
+Board staff are working diligently to get clarification on issues, apply interpretations in a consistent manner, and continually looking for unanticipated costs stemming from these agreements.